anandkarra/compiler-design-lab/README.md

 **Program 8 :** Write a program to check whether a given Operator is valid or not.
 Create a symbol table for the same.

-**Note:**
+>**Note:**
 For every input, the program should satisfy the following conditions:

-* If the input is invalid - Return error message.
+>* If the input is invalid - Return error message.
-* If input is valid and it is not present in the symbol table - Make a new entry in the symbol table and return the corresponding index value.
+>* If input is valid and it is not present in the symbol table - Make a new entry in the symbol table and return the corresponding index value.
-* If the input is valid and it is present in the symbol table - Return the corresponding index value.
+>* If the input is valid and it is present in the symbol table - Return the corresponding index value.

-## Lab 2
+## Lab 3
 **Program 9 :** Write a program in FLEX to check whether a given Identifier is valid or not.
 Create a symbol table for the same.

 **Program 10 :** Write a program in FLEX to check whether a given Keyword is valid or not.
 Create a symbol table for the same.

 **Program 11 :** Write a program in FLEX to check whether a given Operator is valid or not.
 Create a symbol table for the same.

-**Note:**
+>**Note:**
 For every input, the program should satisfy the following conditions:

-* If the input is invalid - Return error message.
+>* If the input is invalid - Return error message.
-* If input is valid and it is not present in the symbol table - Make a new entry in the symbol table and return the corresponding index value.
+>* If input is valid and it is not present in the symbol table - Make a new entry in the symbol table and return the corresponding index value.
-* If the input is valid and it is present in the symbol table - Return the corresponding index value.
+>* If the input is valid and it is present in the symbol table - Return the corresponding index value.